Gábor Iványi: Recognition

 Human Rights Watch has criticised the Hungarian government's harassment of Iványi and the MET, including its obstruction of the MET's humanitarian work and activities.
 It called on the government to end its harassment.

 The New York Times described Iványi as having "near mythical status" in Hungary.
 Iványi was featured in the BBC World Service documentary The Pastor and the Prime Minister, aired in 2020, focusing on his relationship with Orbán.

 In 2022, it was suggested that Iványi was being considered as a potential candidate for United for Hungary in the presidential election; however, his nomination was vetoed by Jobbik, and ultimately Péter Róna was selected.
+In 2026, following the election of Péter Magyar and his dismissal of Tamás Sulyok, Iványi was named by multiple outlets as a possible candidate for the presidency.